JulianoMI/ProjectPAS-FlashQuiz/PROJECTPAS/README.md

 # FlashQuiz

 FlashQuiz is a web-based flashcard application that helps users learn and memorize information through interactive flashcards.
-It supports both learners and content creators, allowing creators to make custom flashcard decks and learners to study them.
+It supports both learners and creators/teachers, allowing creators to make custom flashcard decks and learners to study them.

 ## Features